"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Guess,” he replied.

-Basia smiled; she heard the tease in his response.
+She smiled at the tease in his response.

 “You don’t like Russians, do you, Pani Husarska?”
-Jay asked, addressing her with the Polish title of respect.

 “It is not disliking them, Agent Porter.
 It is knowing them.”